aws-samples/aws-iam-identity-center-automation/README.md

 This project accelerates the implementation of AWS SSO by automating the configuration of permission sets and assignments using AWS CDK.

 ## Environment Set up
- To manually create a virtualenv on ***macOS/Linux***:
+ To manually create a virtualenv run the following command after installing python:
 ```shell
 python3 -m venv .env
 ```

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+On ***macOS/Linux*** you can run the following command to activate your virtualenv:
 ```shell
 source .env/bin/activate
 ````

-If you are a ***Windows*** platform, you would activate the virtualenv like this:
+On ***Windows*** you can run the following command to activate the virtualenv:
 ```shell
 .env\Scripts\activate.bat
 ````